fbq('track', 'ViewContent');

 synonyms and antonyms

-Yes, I know, February is really the shortest month of the year, and we have the last week off.
+Yes, I know, February is really the shortest month of the year, and around here we have the last week off.
 But for those of us in New England who are totally sick of the winter cold by this point, February is the "longest" month of the year!
 Valentine's Day is a nice break from the mundane.

 Well, as I was strolling through the Dollar Store yesterday, I saw packages of plastic heart containers.
-Immediately I started thinking about what I can do with them in the classroom.
+Immediately I started thinking about what I could do with them in the classroom.
 (Do "normal" people stroll through the Dollar Store and try to find stuff they can buy for their jobs?)

 I found myself thinking of the activity I did last year with Easter Eggs, and I thought I'd adapt it to Valentine Hearts.